PKKnezevic/OOP_Project/README.md

 ## Daily progression of my work
 Code might come in large clumps

-I used a video guide for my reference of the pong game from here -> [Code bro](https://youtu.be/oLirZqJFKPE)
+I used a video guide for my reference of the pong game from here -> [Bro Code](https://youtu.be/oLirZqJFKPE)